sshirahmad/DeepFusion/README.md

 - **Extensible**: The backbone, head, and other parts of the network can be easily replaced.

 ## Main results
+These results are unofficial.
+The results were improved after acceptance of the paper.

 #### Detection on INRIA test set